trendscenter/green-brain/UserGuide.md

 # $EXPERIMENT_DIR ends at the 3dbrain folder which contains the freesurfer folder and the following folders within it.
 # Folders and directories are arbritarly names as long as each segement leads to the correct files
 ```
-# Change directory using cd to $SUBJECTS_DIR and set subject to folder for model(ex.testjb).
+# Change directory using cd to $SUBJECTS_DIR and set the "subject" to folder for where the model is stored(ex.testjb).
 ```
 cd $SUBJECTS_DIR
 export subject=testjb